 Entrepreneur Wales Awards’ 2015 Champion winner Gareth Jones is the founder of Welsh ICE, an award winning space for start-ups in South Wales which is now home to over 150 companies.
 He’s also founder of Boma Camp, a platform designed to help people develop business ideas around work, study, and other commitments by learning from other founders.
 Gareth holds board positions on Properr, a proptech company; Cardiff University Impact Accelerator, funding activities that deliver impact; Cardiff Capital Region’s Strategic Regional Group, identifying business, innovation and digital network priorities for the region; and others.

-TBC, Kier Group
+Jason Taylor, Kier Group

 Jason Taylor is the Operations Director for Kier Construction, Wales.
 Jason joined the industry in 1989 as a Management Trainee and progressed from an operational perspective via Site Engineer, Site manager, Project Manager & Contacts Manager into his current day role.
 Jason is currently Vice Chair of FBE Cambria Branch and a Board Member of the CIOB Wales Hub.